Sam-Max/plugin.video.jacktook/README.md

 The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jacktook), so that any updates will be automatically installed.

 You can also install the addon without installing its repository.
 To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jacktook/releases/download/v0.1.4/plugin.video.jacktook-0.2.4.zip) from github.
 Please note that,  if there are any additional dependencies, they won't be resolved unless the repository is installed.

+**Note**: After each update, it is recommended that you clear cache to make sure changes take effect.

 ## Steps.